xlwings/xlwings/DEVELOPER_GUIDE.md

 Running the whole tests suite is currently broken, so it's recommended to run single modules instead.
 See e.g., `test_font.py` for the new style of tests that are also fast.

-For running the xlwings pro related tests, you'll need to use the `noncommercial` license key, see: [developer](https://docs.xlwings.org/en/latest/pro/license_key.html#activate-a-developer-key).
+For running the xlwings pro related tests, you'll need to use the `noncommercial` license key, see: [Activate a developer key](https://docs.xlwings.org/en/latest/pro/license_key.html#activate-a-developer-key).

+To run the UDF tests, open `udf_tests.xlsm` in the `tests/udfs` directory and follow the instructions at the top of the file.
+The other files work accordingly.

 ## Docs